raspberrypilearning/cd-intermediate-unity-sushi/en/step_9.md

 ![Popup message](images/step9_UnityServicesMessage.png)

 + A window should pop-up with some settings.
 Make sure the **resolution** is the same as the resolution you used in your standalone **Game View** in Unity.
 Also make sure **Windowed** is checked!
+--- /task ---

+--- task ---
-+ Click **Play!**
+Click **Play!** and try it out!
+--- /task ---

-+ All you need is to give your friends the files and folders that were created in the folder you saved the game to and they can play your new game!
-(Our file and folder were called `UnityIntermediateSushi.exe` and `UnityIntermediateSushi_Data` for windows.
-For Mac there was just a file called `UnityIntermediateSushi.app`, and no folder).
+All you need is to give your friends the files and folders that were created in the folder you saved the game to and they can play your new game!
+Our file and folder were called `UnityIntermediateSushi.exe` and `UnityIntermediateSushi_Data` for Windows.
+For Mac there was just a file called `UnityIntermediateSushi.app`, and no folder.